ollisco/is1500/lab1/lab1.md

     jr $ra
 ```
 This happens since `$a0` is -1 which we copy into $t0.
 This causes the `beq`statement to be true and we branch to delayreturn which only returns.

+## Assignment 5: Delayed branching
+Done ✅

+## Assignment 6: Move to the MCB32 environment

+**Q1: What is the effect of the assembler directive .global?
+Why is the directive particularly
+important in this assignment?
+The teachers will help you with this if necessary.**

+A1:

+## Assignment 7: At the lab session
+**Q1: When you move your code from the simulator to the lab-board, you have to change the
+value of the constant in the delay subroutine to get correct timing.
+Why?**

+A1: